Ludvig Håkanson: Professional career

 A product of Alvik Basket, Håkanson left his native Sweden in 2011 to join the youth set-up of FC Barcelona.
 He secured himself a spot on Barca's farm team, FC Barcelona B, for the 2012–13 season.
 He then played with the senior men's team of FC Barcelona in the 2014–15 season.

 In the 2015–2016 season, he played on loan for VEF Rīga and Baloncesto Sevilla.
 He was an early entry candidate for the 2016 NBA draft, but then removed his name from the list.

 In August 2016, he was sent to Baloncesto Fuenlabrada of the Spanish top-flight ACB on a two-year loan deal, with FC Barcelona having the option to return him at the end of the 2016–17 season.

-On July 31, 2017, Håkanson parted ways with FC Barcelona.
-On August 11, 2017, he signed a three-year deal with Movistar Estudiantes.
+On 31 July 2017, Håkanson parted ways with FC Barcelona.
+On 11 August 2017, he signed a three-year deal with Movistar Estudiantes.

-On September 13, 2019, he has signed with Stelmet Zielona Góra of the PLK.
+On 13 September 2019, he has signed with Stelmet Zielona Góra of the PLK.

-On July 13, 2020, he has signed with RETAbet Bilbao Basket of the Liga ACB.
+On 13 July 2020, he has signed with RETAbet Bilbao Basket of the Liga ACB.

+On July 21, 2023, he signed with UCAM Murcia of the Spanish Liga ACB.

+On July 10, 2025, he signed with Joventut Badalona of the Spanish Liga ACB.

 Swedish national team

 Håkanson was a part of the senior men's Swedish national basketball team that competed at the EuroBasket 2013.
+He also played at the EuroBasket 2025, where Sweden advanced from the group stage and reached the round of 16.